Create a site with Github/Gitlab

 Netlify will now generate your new site.
 Generally this takes around 1 to 5 minutes, but can take longer during busy periods.
 You’ll see the green “Published” notice appear under Production Deploys once it has completed.

-Enter your name, separating your first and last name with a hyphen (
+Enter your site’s name, such as your name or organisation name, separating words with a hyphen (

 -) rather than a space.

 Some creativity may be required to find a subdomain that is freely available.
 Don’t worry about finding the perfect subdomain as later, we’ll register our own custom domain name and connect it with our site.

 Lastly, click Save to update our Netlify subdomain.